Friday, February 12, 2010

 Vanilla has also been used for centuries as medicine.
 Clinical studies suggest antibacterial potential.
 Others show that vanilla stimulates epinephrine production, and can therefore be mildly addictive.
 In traditional medicine it's been used both as a fever reducer and (most significantly) an aphrodesiac.

 If anyone describes you as "vanilla," thank them.
-Then bolt for the door of their boudoir / motel room / dungeon.
-Think about it: they don't know what's going on in your pantry.
-Why would they know what's going on under your covers, or in your spicy mind?
+Then politely excuse yourself from their boudoir / motel room / dungeon.
+They don't deserve to get into your pantry.